KeisGSmit/PrideHackathon/README.md

     * All tested and working correctly.

 ### Further Testing
-The website was tested on Google Chrome, Firefox, Internet Explorer, Microsoft Edge, Safari and Samsung Internet browsers.
+The website was tested on Google Chrome, Firefox, Microsoft Edge, Safari and Samsung Internet browsers.
+We did not test on Internet Explorer, as it has now been depreciated in favour of Microsoft Edge.
 The website was viewed on a variety of devices, including:
 * Custom built desktop PC, running Windows 10
 * Acer Aspire V Nitro Laptop, running Windows 10